PostHog/posthog.com/contents/blog/gdpr-compliant-analytics.md

 When setting up a PostHog instance **we strongly recommend that you use HTTPS** to secure data in transmission, whether or not your instance has access to the wider internet.
 We also have a [guide for securing PostHog](https://posthog.com/docs/self-host/configure/securing-posthog) which you should follow to further protect your instance.

 We also strongly recommend that you limit access to PostHog and the infrastructure it is deployed on only to people who are authorized and need to access the data, including shared dashboard links.
-Although aggregate data in dashboards should not contain Personal Data, it may be possible for malicious users to infer Personal Data unless it is evaluated thoroughly via expert determination.
+Although aggregate data in dashboards should not contain personal data, it may be possible for malicious users to infer personal data unless it is evaluated thoroughly via expert determination.

 We also strongly advise caution when installing, building and enabling [plugins](https://posthog.com/docs/user-guides/plugins) for your PostHog instance.
-Plugins are a great way to share and augment data from your instance with other systems, but it’s essential to ensure you have the proper controls in place when sharing Personal Data outside of your self-hosted PostHog instance.
+Plugins are a great way to share and augment data from your instance with other systems, but it’s essential to ensure you have the proper controls in place when sharing personal data outside of your self-hosted PostHog instance.